dancancro/great-big-example-application/README.md

 "Bloated!!"

-There's a strange resistance to using big examples to educate in addition to small ones.
-Should you learn automechanics using only go-karts?
-Construction using only bird houses?
+There's a strange resistance to using big examples as the _primary_ instrument of web development education or even at all.
+Would you teach automechanics using go-karts?
+Home construction using just windows?
 I don't really understand the resistance.
-The case seems pretty plain to me but for clarity, here are some reasons why I think software development should be taught using big examples:
+The case seems pretty plain to me but for clarity, here are some reasons why I think web development should be taught using big examples:

     1. Real code answers every question, not just what the authors of tutorials choose to answer through their choices of simplifications.